LucasHazardous/mAIn_world/CONTRIBUTING.md

 ## Use a Consistent Coding Style

 * 4 spaces for indentation
+* camelCase for variables' names
+* use correct access modifiers in classes for methods
+* place imports at the top
+* create constants in config.py file

 ## License
 By contributing, you agree that your contributions will be licensed under GNU GENERAL PUBLIC LICENSE Version 3.